Two for the Seesaw (film): Plot

-Jerry Ryan (Mitchum) is a lawyer from Nebraska who has recently separated from his wife.
-To get away from it all, he has moved to a shabby apartment in New York.
-He is struggling with the divorce, which has been filed but is not final, and takes long walks at night.
+Jerry Ryan (Mitchum) is a lawyer from Nebraska who has recently separated from his wife, Tess, and moved into a shabby apartment in New York City.
+He is struggling with the divorce, which is still being finalized, and takes long walks at night.

 At a party, he meets Gittel Mosca (MacLaine), a struggling dancer.
-They instantly get along, and begin to fall in love.
-But the relationship is hampered by their differences in background and temperament.
+They instantly get along and begin to fall in love.
+But the relationship is hampered by their differences in background and temperament, and Jerry has difficulty separating himself emotionally from his wife.

 Jerry gets a job with a New York law firm and prepares to take the bar examination.
-He helps Gittel rent a loft for a dance studio, which she rents out to other dancers.
-But their relationship is stormy, and Jerry has difficulty separating himself emotionally from his wife.
+He helps Gittel rent a loft for a dance studio, which she rents out to other dancers, and they prepare to move in together.

-They prepare to move in together nevertheless, but Gittel is upset when she learns that the divorce came through and Jerry did not tell her about it.
-Jerry explains that even though he is divorced from his former wife on paper, they remain bonded in many ways.
-He and Gittel decide he needs to return to Nebraska.
+Gittel becomes upset when she learns that Jerry's divorce from Tess has been finalized and he did not tell her about it.
+Jerry explains that even though he is divorced from his ex-wife on paper, they remain bonded in many ways.
+Jerry and Gittel break up, and Jerry decides to return to Nebraska to make up with Tess.
+Later, Jerry calls Gittel to say goodbye and they admit that they love each other.